Introduction

 save changes (Ctrl+O), confirm the operation and exit the text editor (Ctrl+X).

-Exporting the customized Ubuntu-20.04 image to the directory we created wsl.
-To do this, in the Windows Terminal, again select the Windows PowerShell tab and enter the command:
+Exporting the configured image Ubuntu-20.04 in the catalog we created wsl.
+For this purpose, Windows Terminal again select the bookmark Windows PowerShell and enter the command:

 wsl --export Ubuntu-20.04 c:wslUbuntu-plasma-desktop

-the created image will help us automate the operations of launching / reinstalling the configured Ubuntu 20.04, if necessary, it will allow us to easily transfer it to another computer.
+The created image will help us automate the operations of launching/reinstalling the configured Ubuntu 20.04, if necessary, will allow you to easily transfer it to another computer.

 Using the Notepad ++ editor, create bat files (required in OEM-866 encoding for the correct output of Cyrillic characters):

-File Install-Ubuntu-20.04-plasma-desktop.bat - designed to automate the initial installation of the created image of Ubuntu 20.04 on a computer with an already configured WSL2 subsystem and an X server.
-If the username and password differ from those specified in the example, then you need to make the appropriate changes to this bat file:
+File Install-Ubuntu-20.04-plasma-desktop.bat β designed to automate the initial installation of the created image Ubuntu 20.04 on a computer with a pre-configured WSL2 subsystem and X server.
+If the username and password differ from those specified in the example, you will need to make the appropriate changes to this .bat file:

 @echo off